What is the required MPH fieldwork?

 - Notify the MPH Program of any potential problems regarding the student’s progress that cannot be resolved after speaking with the student.

-- The RFE Approval Form
+- Fieldwork Approval Form

-- The RFE Summary Form
+- Fieldwork Summary Form

-When do I submit the RFE forms?
+When do I submit the fieldwork forms?

 Can dual degree students double count Fieldwork hours if their other degree program also includes a Required Fieldwork Experience?